Sparse Randomized Approximation of Normal Cycles: Background

-This identity makes the diffeomorphic pushforward of a current a straightforward object to handle.
-This is extremely useful for applications of currents in the LDDMM framework, where shapes are modelled as deformations of template shapes under the action of a diffeomorphism.

-\subsubsection{Dual space metrics for Currents}
+\subsubsection{Dual space metrics for currents}

-It was originally suggested in \cite{GlaunesCurrents} that one may compare shapes in a non-parametric, correspondence-less manner, by comparing them in the the dual space metric on currents.
-The associated `distance' between shapes is given as
+It was originally suggested in \cite{GlaunesCurrents} that in practical applications, one may compare shapes and submanifolds in a non-parametric, correspondence-less manner, by comparing the associated currents in the dual space metric.
+The associated distance between the currents associated to shapes may then be measured as

 In \cref{currdualmet}, shapes are compared in terms of how similarly or differently they integrate the same differential forms, and one computes the maximum such discrepancy over all $\omega \in \Omega_{0}^{m}(\R^{d})$.
 Unfortunately, the uniform norm topology over $\Omega_{0}^{m}(\R^{d})$ is too strong and does not give a useful measure of dissimilarity to compare and register shapes as proven in \cite{Charon}.
-Indeed, the distance \cref{currdualmet} simply collapses to the sum of Hausdorff measure of each shape.
+Indeed, the distance \cref{currdualmet} simply collapses to the sum of the Hausdorff measure of each shape when $S\neq T$ -- thus failing to give a useful distance between the shapes.

-Instead, as proposed by \cite{GlaunesCurrents}, one embeds currents of interest $[S], [T]$ into the dual of a smaller space $W \subset \Omega_{0}^{m}(\R^{d})$ of differential forms, equipped with an RKHS structure.
-This induces a weaker topology on currents, and ensures the dual metric in $W^{*}$ yields closed form expressions which one use for comparison/optimization purposes.
-In particular, \cite{GlaunesCurrents} proposes to define $W$ as an RKHS of differential forms, generated by a kernel $K: \R^{d} \times \R^{d} \longrightarrow \mathcal{L}(\Lambda^{m}\R^{d})$ of the form
+Instead, as proposed by \cite{GlaunesCurrents}, one embeds currents of interest $[S], [T]$ into the \textit{dual} of a smaller space $W \subset \Omega_{0}^{m}(\R^{d})$ of differential forms, equipped with an RKHS structure.
+The natural dual metric on $W^{*}$ induces a weaker topology on currents, and has closed-form expressions which one may use for comparison and optimisation purposes.
+Following~\cite{GlaunesCurrents}, we let $W$ be an RKHS of differential forms, generated by a kernel $K\colon \R^{d} \times \R^{d} \to \mathcal{L}(\Lambda^{m}\R^{d})$ of the form

-where $K_{p}$ is a positive-definite scalar-valued spatial kernel on $\R^{d}$.
+where $K_{p}$ is a sufficiently smooth positive-definite scalar-valued spatial kernel on $\R^{d}$.
 Such a $W$ takes the form